Length statistics of random multicurves on closed hyperbolic surfaces: Introduction

-Theorem \ref{thm:stat} is motivated by Theorem \ref{thm:Mir16.1.2} of Mirzakhani.
-Another motivation originates from Theorem 1.25 in the Section ``Statistical geometry of square-tiled surfaces'' in \cite{DGZZ19}.
-Namely, the statistics of perimeters of maximal cylinders of a ``random'' square-tiled surface associated to a given multicurve $\gamma$ given by formula (1.38) from [DGZZ19] coincides with statistics of hyperbolic lengths of different components of $\gamma$ given by formula \eqref{eq:1.2} in Theorem \ref{thm:stat} above.
-Though formula (1.38) from [DGZZ19] can be interpreted as a certain \textit{average} of lengths statistics for individual hyperbolic surfaces $X$, it does not imply that such statistics do not change when $X$ changes.
-The conjecture of non-varying of statistics of hyperbolic lengths for any fixed multicurve under arbitrary deformation of the hyperbolic metric, proved in Theorem \ref{thm:stat} was one of our principal motivations.
+Theorem~\ref{thm:fixedTopo} is motivated by Theorem~\ref{thm:Mir.1.2} of Mirzakhani.
+Another motivation originates from Theorem 1.25 in the section ``Statistical geometry of square-tiled surfaces'' of \cite{DGZZ21}.
+Namely, the statistics of perimeters of maximal cylinders of a ``random'' square-tiled surface associated to a given multicurve $\gamma$ given by formula (1.38) from \cite{DGZZ21} coincide with statistics of hyperbolic lengths of different components of $\gamma$ given by Theorem \ref{thm:fixedTopo} above.
+Though formula (1.38) from \cite{DGZZ21} can be interpreted as a certain \textit{average} of lengths statistics for individual hyperbolic surfaces $X$, it does not imply that such statistics do not change when $X$ changes.
+The conjecture of non-varying of statistics of hyperbolic lengths for any fixed multicurve under arbitrary deformation of the hyperbolic metric, proved in Theorem~\ref{thm:fixedTopo}, was one of our principal motivations.